firstbatchxyz/dria-sdk/docs/factory/web_multi_choice.md

 # WebMultiChoice

-`WebMultiChoice` is a `SingletonTemplate` task that answers multiple-choice questions using web search and evaluation.
+`WebMultiChoice` is a `Singleton` task that answers multiple-choice questions using web search and evaluation.

 #### Inputs
 - question (`str`): The multiple-choice question to be answered.